 Our return feels different

 But we stayed connected to the islands.
 We visited the San Juans for several days at least once every year, staying with friends.
-Sometimes we met up with Island friends on the road and many stopped to visit us in Olympia.
+Sometimes we met up with Island friends on the road and some stopped to visit us in Olympia.